 20) In the year 2020, a US exchange was sent 21.
 36.7 million USD to criminals’ addresses.

 The same exchange received 3.5 billion dollars also sent 36.7 million dollars to addresses linked to criminal activity.
 This transaction would not have been feasible if there had been effective anti-money laundering software in place.
 One of the reasons why exchanges should invest in suitable anti-money-laundering technology is to address this issue.
 If rigorous security measures safeguard them, exchanges, on the other hand, may reveal black market participants and other money-laundering offenders.

 21) Criminals will send $3.5 billion from their addresses in 2020.

 Bitcoin worth 3.5 billion dollars was transferred from bitcoin addresses linked to criminals in the year 2020.
 Criminals tied to these bitcoin addresses dominate dark markets, while others engage in fraud, malware, and hacking.

 The cryptocurrency will be poured into an exchange market, then transformed into fiat money and deposited in banks to launder the bitcoin provided by these criminals.
-The monies were identified and returned by the exchange in question due to a comprehensive Know Your Customer (KYC) process.
+The exchange in question identified and returned the monies due to a comprehensive Know Your Customer (KYC) process.